 The right in-house IT team or outsourced partner can be invaluable in guiding retailers through the dilemma of allowing customers to interact with retailers easily and efficiently, in the way they want to, whilst also ensuring that technology helps the retailer become more streamlined and, ultimately, profitable, says the report.
 It gives the example of Fat Face, who recruited Searchlight Consulting to ensure that its IT architecture and business goals were aligned and to help it join up legacy and new systems.

-“Searchlight has helped strategically and corporately to align my IT strategy, “ said Simon Ratcliffe, infrastructure director at apparel and lifestyle retailer Fat Face.
+“Searchlight has helped strategically and corporately to align my IT strategy, “ said Simon Ratcliffe, previously supply chain and IT director at apparel and lifestyle retailer Fat Face.
 “The company has helped us understand the practical requirements placed on IT and the changes that may be required, and how those changes could be put into a roadmap to minimise change risk,” he added.